Loading...

 4. Install the skill.

-From the jeffreys-skills.md dashboard, open the wills-and-estate-planning skill page.
+From the jeffreys-skills.md dashboard, open the wills-and-estate-planning skill page (the install card only appears for paying subscribers; if you are not yet signed in with an active subscription from step 3, the page shows a public preview of the skill instead).
 Click Generate install prompt.
 Copy the block of text it gives you.
 Paste that block into your desktop app's chat box.
 Press enter.
 The agent reads it, asks you to approve one download, installs itself, and reloads.
 Ninety seconds.

 Why it works without a terminal